Advancing Object-Centric Process Mining with Multi-Dimensional Data Operations: Approach

+Please note that we can first drill down the original OC-DFG and unfold all event types to obtain a very fine-grained model.
+Next, we can fold all variations of ECG test events into `register ECG Test' and, analogously, fold all variations of blood test events into `register Blood Test'~\footnote{These steps are illustrated in the accompanying running example on GitHub, which makes it easier to follow the text.}.
+The resulting OC-DFG is shown in \figurename~\ref{fig:DFG_fold2}.

+Subsequently, we can roll up different tests to obtain the OC-DFG depicted in \figurename~\ref{fig:DFG_unfold}.
+This demonstrates that abstractions based on folding and roll-up can be flexibly applied according to the analyst's needs, enabling process models to be represented at higher levels of abstraction.

-Algorithm~\ref{alg4:fold} describes the process of folding the OCEL $L$ based on a given event type $\mathit{et}$ and object type $\mathit{ot}$.
-This algorithm follows a straightforward process, where it changes the event type of all events whose current object type is a tuple of the given event type and object type (see lines~\ref{alg4:1stfor}-\ref{alg4:changeevtype}).
-It then applies the same process to each event attribute type (see lines~\ref{alg4:changeevtype}-~\ref{alg4:changeea}).
-Finally, the algorithm excludes all event types where their events and event attributes have been changed from the universe of event types (see line~\ref{alg4:exclude}) and returns the folded log.
+Algorithm~\ref{alg4:fold} describes the process of folding the OCEL $L$ based on a given set of event types $\mathit{ET}^\prime$ to $\mathit{et}^\prime$.
+This algorithm follows a straightforward process, where it changes the event type of all events whose current type is in the given set (see lines~\ref{alg4:1stfor}--\ref{alg4:changeevtype}).
+It then applies the same process to each event attribute type (see lines~\ref{alg4:foreach2:start}--\ref{alg4:changeea}).
+Finally, the algorithm returns the folded log.